yofukashino/libfunnel/README.md

 - [x] Vulkan API integration
 - [ ] GLX API integration (if someone really really needs it... ideally apps should switch to X11+EGL)
 - [x] Cross-GPU frame sharing for reasonable drivers (untested but it should work?)
+- [x] Vulkan: Cross-GPU frame sharing between Nvidia prop driver and other GPUs/drivers (can require special handling by user)
-- [ ] Cross-GPU frame sharing between Nvidia prop driver and other GPUs/drivers
+- [ ] GL: Cross-GPU frame sharing between Nvidia prop driver and other GPUs/drivers
-- [ ] Automatic optimization for cross-GPU frame sharing (framebuffer optimization/conversion blits)
+- [ ] GL: Automatic optimization for cross-GPU frame sharing (framebuffer optimization/conversion blits)

 Note: Due to missing explicit sync support, the Nvidia proprietary driver is not currently well supported (frame sharing will work, but you might experience tearing or frame pacing issues).
-This is a planned feature, but it will require work by application developers (it cannot be made transparent in the API), so some apps might choose not to support it.
-In addition, frame sharing between an Nvidia GPU and a non-Nvidia GPU requires special support code and extra blitting, which will probably not be implemented until much later.
+This is a planned feature, but it will require work by OpenGL application developers (it cannot be made transparent in the API), so some apps might choose not to support it.
+In addition, frame sharing between an Nvidia GPU and a non-Nvidia GPU in OpenGL requires special support code and extra blitting, which will probably not be implemented until much later.
 If you have an Nvidia GPU, please consider using [NVK](https://docs.mesa3d.org/drivers/nvk.html) instead, since it implements all the missing features that Nvidia refuses to implement in their proprietary driver, and therefore doesn't require us application and library developers to add Nvidia-specific workaround code.

 ### Sending frames